-Different contexts working together makes it innovative because enables connections among different fields.
+Different contexts working together and it makes it innovative because it enables to connect different fields.

 "It was an extreme privilege to have access to all the brains and diverse experiences of the group.
 Knowledge, expertise, that was put on the table.
-Space to let the knowledge and expertise happen." (facilitator)

-"Especially, finding out about new tools and practices in the cultural sector.
+Space to let the knowledge and expertise happen." (facilitator) "Especially, finding out about new tools and practises in the cultural sector.
 A very welcome initiative because it offers the opportunity for single initiatives, or bigger initiatives who work together in a grassroot way, to know that you're not alone, building a network of mutual understanding is very important in the concept of Reshape." (reshaper)